Finnair: Recent wide-body fleet renewal

 Finnair announced the order for 11 Airbus A350 XWB aircraft and 8 options on 8 March 2007.
 Finnair planned to retire older Airbus A340 aircraft by the end of 2017 and replace them with brand new A350 aircraft.
 As of 1 February 2017, all Airbus A340 aircraft are withdrawn from the fleet.
 The very last A340 (OH-LQE) operated its last flight from Tokyo to Helsinki on 1 February 2017.
 Finnair firmed up orders for eight additional A350 aircraft on 3 December 2014.
-The first A350 was delivered to Finnair in October 2015 and the airline became the first European operator of the Airbus A350.
+The first A350 was delivered to Finnair in October 2015, and the airline became the first European operator of the Airbus A350.

 As of November 2019, Finnair had 14 A350-900s, with a further 5 to be delivered between 2020 and 2022.
 The Finnish flag carrier also has considered switching some of the orders for the Airbus A350-900 to the Airbus A350-1000 aircraft but decided to keep the orders for only the A350-900.
 At the beginning of 2017, Finnair revealed plans to add more seats to some of the Airbus A350 aircraft in order to increase capacity by up to 13%.
 The new seat configuration has 32 seats in Business Class, 42 seats in Economy Comfort Class, and 262 in Economy Class, a total of 336 seats.
-This second seat configuration was initially planned to be used on routes with less business class demand such as Bangkok, Beijing, and Seoul, as well as on routes to leisure destinations but they have also been utilized on other busy routes such as Shanghai, Osaka, and Tokyo.
+This second seat configuration was initially planned to be used on routes with less business class demand such as Bangkok, Beijing, and Seoul, as well as on routes to leisure destinations but they have also been utilised on other busy routes such as Shanghai, Osaka, and Tokyo.

 Finnair has modified its previous fleet plan to retire two of Airbus A330 aircraft, which was established in 2014.
-The 2016 fleet plan now involves keeping its A330 fleet as its A350s are delivered, rather than withdrawing two of them in 2017, and shall retire those aircraft in the 2020s at the earliest.
+The 2016 fleet plan now involves keeping its A330 fleet as its A350s are delivered, rather than withdrawing two of them in 2017, and shall retire those aircraft sometime in the 2020s at the earliest.
 The airline's plan to retire two A330s was not the only change that was planned.
 Under the previous plan, the long-haul fleet was to grow by one per year, from 15 in 2015 to 20 in 2020.
 Under the 2016 plan, it was planned to grow to 22 in 2020, and to 26 in 2023.
 However, should market conditions be weaker than expected, Finnair has the flexibility to return the wide-body fleet to a total of 15 aircraft in 2019 and to maintain it at this level through to 2023.
 Some of the new A350 aircraft will increase the number of aircraft operated by Finnair.

 Special liveries

-Finnair's current special liveries are Marimekko "Kivet", Marimekko 50th Anniversary "Unikko”, Oneworld liveries, and the Christmas special “Reindeer” liveries.
+Finnair's current special liveries are Marimekko "Kivet", Marimekko 50th anniversary "Unikko", Oneworld liveries, and the Christmas special "Reindeer" liveries.
 Past Finnair special liveries include "Marimekko Unikko", "Moomins", "Santa Claus", 1950s retro livery and Angry Birds.